 Minor gaming permits for the sale of lucky envelopes are issued for a maximum period of two years unless stated otherwise by the VCGLR.
-Lucky envelopes must not be sold to persons under the age of 18 years.

 The name of the permit holder and the permit number must be clearly visible to patrons at the sale point.

 Records relating to the sale of lucky envelopes must be kept for three years.
 The prescribed information that must be kept by the holder of a lucky envelope permit, in respect of each series of lucky envelopes sold, is:

 For information about the application fee for minor gaming permit, download the Gambling fees (PDF, 296.83 KB) factsheet.